logo RankiaUnited Kingdom

 Some people simply can't stomach the idea of seeing their account balance drop, even temporarily.
 If that's you, Premium Bonds might provide the calm you need.
 You won't lose money, and there's always the chance of a prize.

-However, others feel stuck when their savings just sit there, the idea that inflation is slowly eroding the value of their money.
-For example, tomorrow’s £100 might only buy £90 worth of goods.
+However, others feel stuck when their savings just sit there — the idea that inflation is slowly eroding the value of their money.
+For example, tomorrow's £100 might only buy £90 worth of goods.
+And with the Premium Bonds prize rate now at 3.30% (rising to 3.80% from July 2026), there are guaranteed-rate savings accounts that can match or beat the expected return with certainty.

 For many, the idea of watching your money grow, even with a few dips along the way, feels more empowering than passively hoping for a win.